Facts Worth Sharing

 Five years later in 2018, we helped Honeybee take the technology out on a real-world test flight aboard a rocket called Xodiac.
 Xodiac, built by Masten Space Systems, takes off and lands vertically in California's Mojave Desert, allowing hardware developers to simulate the stresses of a rocket launch and landing.
 PlanetVac was attached to the rocket’s leg and successfully collected 332 grams of simulated Martian soil.

 By providing key funding for these tests, our donors demonstrated PlanetVac was ready for real space missions.
-NASA has since selected PlanetVac to fly to the Moon as part of its Commercial Lunar Payload Services program in 2023.
+NASA has since selected PlanetVac to fly to the Moon as part of its Commercial Lunar Payload Services program.
 The space agency is also contributing a modified PlanetVac to Japan's Martian Moons eXplorer mission, or MMX.
-MMX will launch in 2024 to collect a sample from Mars’ potato-shaped moon Phobos.
-The samples from PlanetVac and another collection instrument will return to Earth in 2029, and are expected to reveal where the moon came from and other insights about early Mars.
+MMX will launch in 2026 to collect a sample from Mars’ potato-shaped moon Phobos.
+The samples from PlanetVac and another collection instrument will return to Earth in 2031, and are expected to reveal where the moon came from and other insights about early Mars.

 PlanetVac Testing on Xodiac Rocket In 2018, Planetary Society members and supporters helped fund a test of the PlanetVac sample collection technology aboard a rocket called Xodiac.
 Xodiac, built by Masten Space Systems, takes off and lands vertically in California's Mojave Desert, allowing hardware developers to simulate the stresses of a rocket launch and landing.
 PlanetVac was attached to the rocket’s leg and successfully collected 332 grams of simulated Martian soil.